GatoGraphQL/GatoGraphQL/install/getpop-demo/install.md

 # GetPoP Demo Install

-In file getpop-demo-install.zip you will find what is needed to quickly install a copy of website [GetPoP Demo](https://demo.getpop.org) in your localhost:
+In file [getpop-demo/install.zip](https://github.com/leoloso/PoP/tree/master/install/getpop-demo/install.zip) you will find what is needed to quickly install a copy of website [GetPoP Demo](https://demo.getpop.org) in your localhost:

 - File getpop-demo-install.sql is a database dump of the website
 - Folder getpop-demo-environment is a plugin, copy it under wp-content/plugins